Richard Morgan (Tudor judge)

 Sir Richard Morgan SL PC (died May 1556) was a Welsh lawyer, judge and politician of the mid-Tudor period.
 After achieving prominence as a lawyer in the reign of Henry VIII, he became recorder of Gloucester and also Member (MP) of the Parliament of England for Gloucester in the three parliaments of 1545, 1547 and March 1553.
-He was a notable Catholic supporter of Mary, who made him Chief Justice of the Common Pleas.
+He was a notable Catholic supporter of Mary I, who made him Chief Justice of the Common Pleas.
 However, he was soon removed from office and died in mysterious circumstances, apparently suffering from some form of mental disorder.